 Do You Need a Running-Specific Jacket?

 Likewise, if you're already a hiker, climber, or skier who only occasionally runs and you already have an assortment of base layers, mid-layers, waterproof jackets, and insulated jackets, you'll probably be ok running in whichever of those layers suits the current weather conditions.
 Remember that each of these individual garments probably excels as one piece of an overall layering system, and may not perform as well on its own.
-Running is usually done at a higher intensity than many other activities, and will expose any vulnerabilities of any piece of clothing or equipment.
+Running is usually done at a higher intensity than many other activities, and will expose the vulnerabilities of any piece of clothing or equipment.

 If you regularly head out for your run regardless of whether it's windy, cold, raining, or snowing, then a dedicated running jacket will be the best option for keeping you comfortable.
 These garments do a great job of balancing weather protection, breathability, comfort, and mobility, and do so in amazingly lightweight packages that won't slow you down.